-The term "directory/public information" means information contained in a student record that would not generally be considered harmful or an invasion of privacy if disclosed.
+The term "directory/public information" means information contained in a student record that, if disclosed, would not generally be considered harmful or an invasion of privacy.
 The following information has been designated by the campus as:

 - Student's name.

 - Major field(s) of study (including major, minor, concentration, specialization, and similar designations).

 - Dates of attendance.

 - Grade level.